Synapse Glossary¶

 Contrast with Non-Runtsafe.

-Secondary Property¶
+Secondary Property

 See Property, Secondary.

-A Storm service is a registerable remote component that can provide packages (Package) and additional APIs to Storm and Storm commands.
-A service resides on a Telepath API endpoint outside of the Cortex.
-When a service is loaded into a Cortex, the Cortex queries the endpoint to determine if the service is legitimate and, if so, loads the associated Package to implement the service.
 An advantage of Storm services (over, say, additional Python modules) is that services can be restarted to reload their service definitions and packages while a Cortex is still running – thus allowing a service to be updated without having to restart the entire Cortex.

-Simple Form¶
+Simple Form

 See Form, Simple.